-Candace Chatman responded that she was in favor of the way it was described by Ms. Martin with the exceptions making a lot of sense.
+Candace Chatman responded that she was in favor of the way it was described by Ms. Martin with the exceptions would make a lot of sense.
 There is not a threat to consumers in the non-clinical areas.
-Ms. Chatman thought consensus could be reached if non-clinical was excluded.
+Ms. Chatman thought there could be a consensus if non-clinical was excluded.